 - For Staff

-The Front Range Air Pollution and Photochemistry Éxperiment (FRAPPÉ) field campaign is planned for the approximate time period of July 2014.
+The Front Range Air Pollution and Photochemistry Éxperiment (FRAPPÉ) field campaign will take place from 7/16 to 8/16, 2014.
 This is a collaborative effort between the Colorado Department of Public Health and the Environment, the University of Colorado and Colorado State University, UC Berkeley, and other university collaborators, local projects and agencies including local school districts, NASA, NOAA, and NCAR.
 This mission will be closely coordinated with the NASA DISCOVER-AQ project, which has agreed to conduct their final aircraft deployment in the Colorado Front Range.
 DISCOVER-AQ brings three aircraft to Colorado.
 The NASA P-3 is instrumented for comprehensive in-situ measurements, the NASA King Air will measure aerosol parameters with a downward looking LIDAR as well as make integrated column measurements of some tracers.
 The NASA Falcon will carry the GeoTASO instrument which measures column amounts of a number of tracers as well.
 We will also be joined by the Mooney TLS aircraft, which will measure CH4 and NMHC emissions at low altitude, bringing the number of research aircraft to five.

 We have received a grant from the State of Colorado in support of FRAPPÉ data collection for our university collaborators, including aircraft and ground instrumentation.
 NSF Lower Atmospheric Observing Facilities (LAOF) as well as the NSF Atmospheric Chemistry Program is supporting the C-130 deployment.

-We plan a 4-week intensive deployment of the C-130, along with extensive ground-based activities at some of the established local measurement sites such as the BAO tower, Platte Valley, Niwot Ridge, Rocky Mountain National Park.
+The 4-week intensive deployment of the aircraft is augmented by extensive ground-based activities at some of the established local measurement sites such as the BAO tower, Platte Valley, Niwot Ridge, Rocky Mountain National Park.

-We have requested the C-130 aircraft to provide complementary measurements during DISCOVER-AQ, characterizing the local to regional chemical environment including photochemistry, oxidant and aerosol formation and fate, flow and recirculation patterns and large-scale inflow.
-The C-130 request was granted by NSF facilities and will be supported.
+We will fly the instrumented NCAR / NSF C-130 aircraft to provide complementary measurements during DISCOVER-AQ, characterizing the local to regional chemical environment including photochemistry, oxidant and aerosol formation and fate, flow and recirculation patterns and large-scale inflow.

 Please email Gabriele Pfister and Frank Flocke for comments or questions.